bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Ben Carman: 00:58:54

 Yeah, it's all off chain.
-We're just like, doing hashes and signatures.
+We're just doing hashes and signatures.
 But you're able to like do the really complex stuff that's just like a chain of transactions.

 NVK: 00:59:04